AlibabaCloudDocs/ros/intl.en-US/ROS CDK/Overview.md

 -   Open source code: ROS CDK is open-sourced on [GitHub](https://github.com/aliyun/Resource-Orchestration-Service-Cloud-Development-Kit) for easy access.
 -   Support for multiple programming languages: JavaScript, TypeScript, Java, and Python are supported.
--   Support for various cloud services and resources: 276 resource types of 60 Alibaba Cloud services are supported.
 -   Simple code development: The underlying data structure and logic defined in ROS CDK helps you perform complex orchestration operations by using a small amount of code.

 ## Usage examples